 What if my cat meows mainly at doors or windows?

-That’s often territorial or frustration-based.
-Try visual barriers (frosted film, curtains), add vertical perches elsewhere, and redirect with play.
+Often territorial or frustration-based.
+Try visual barriers, add perches elsewhere, and redirect with play.

 Will changing food stop meowing?

-Feeding style helps more than brand: small, predictable meals; an evening snack; and puzzle feeders to slow eating and reduce night wake-ups.
+Feeding style helps more than brand: predictable meals, an evening snack, and puzzle feeders reduce night wake-ups.

 ⇛References